kolkhis/tech-notes/linux/tools/rsync_usage.md

 directory to the remote directory (`foo:src/`) via SSH.

+## Using `--delete` to Delete Files on the Remote Host
+The `--delete` option will delete files on the remote host that aren't on the local host.

+You don't need to specify which files to delete.
+If the file or directory doesn't exist on the local host, `rsync` will automatically delete it on the remote host with `--delete`.

+E.g.,:
+Remote host has the new file called `test.txt`.
+Local host does not have the file `test.txt`.
+The `--delete` option will the file `test.txt` on the remote host.

 ## Using rsync to Transfer Files and Changes via SSH
 Synchronize all files from a local directory to a remote directory via SSH.